 Oats contain a fibre called beta-glucan which has been shown to lower blood cholesterol.
 Oats also give us silica, a trace mineral believed to be vital for good-quality skin, and contain magnesium which helps to boost energy levels.

-This is the healthiest oil to use for cooking and eating.
+This is a healthy oil to use for cooking.
 See above under coconut.

 Consuming olive oil regularly appears to suppress genes that cause the inflammation behind heart disease and strokes.
 Researchers at Cordoba University say that the beneficial effect is down to phenol chemicals in the oil.